TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 10 Key Pieces For All Your 9-To-5 Looks

-Shop All The Looks 40 to 50% Off St. John's Bay
+Shop All The Looks Our Biggest Window Sale of the Season 30 to 50% Off Home Sale

 Select styles.

-Shop Men Now Online &.
-In Select Stores!
-Major Appliances From Your Favorite Brands.

-Need help?
-Call 1-844-JCP-APPL (1-844-527-2775)

-Delivery not available in all markets.

-Get Details:Up to 30% Off\* Major Appliances

-Select styles

-Shop Major Appliances:

-\*GE, GE Profile &.
-GE Cafe limited to 10% off savings.

-18 Months or 30 Months Special Financing\*\*

-Available on qualifying major appliance purchases made through 10/23/16 on a JCPenney Credit Card.
-Must request at time of purchase.

-\*\*Get Details:

-Don't have a JCPenney Credit Card?

-Apply Now:Free Delivery &.
-Basic Installation

-On all appliance purchases over $299

-Get Details:JCPenney Rewards Shop &.
-Get Rewards

-For points earned on major appliances+
+  Shop All Home Shop Comforters &.
+Bedding Shop Curtains &.
+Drapes Shop Kitchen &.
+Dining Shop Furniture &.
+Mattresses SportsFanShop

+Thousands of NFL, MLB, NBA, college, UFC and soccer products available for over 700 teams.
+Excluded from coupon.

-+Get Details: Sephora Shop New Fragrances: JCPenney | optical 60% Off Complete Pair of Eyeglasses Get Details: Going, Going, Gone!
+Shop Now: JCPenney | optical 60% Off Complete Pair of Eyeglasses Get Details: Going, Going, Gone!
 Clearance - 80% Off Final Markdowns Plus!
 New Markdowns 50 to 70% Off Shop Clearance Now: Download the JCPenney App and Get Shopping Check Out The App: Download on the App Store Get it on Google Play true

 get connected